Cucumis melo var. reticulatus

 For extra warmth, you can insert hoops and floating row covers over your garden to act as a greenhouse during the early days of growth.

-You’ll want to remove the cover as soon as outdoor temperatures remain above 50°F at night, especially as your cantaloupe begins to flower – usually about 30-40 days after germination.
+You’ll want to remove the cover as soon as outdoor temperatures remain above 50°F at night, especially as your cantaloupe begins to flower – usually about 30 to 40 days after germination.

 The row covers can keep out bees and other pollinators needed to make that delicious fruit.